Golf Betting in Canada

 The round of Majors concludes in August with the US PGA Championship.
 It’s the second most recent entry having been first held in 1902 but it remains a prestigious event and one that will continue to attract a competitive field moving forward.

-This is another period when the bookmakers will look ahead to a busy four days of competition at an event where Walter Hagen and, once again, Jack Nicklaus jointly hold the overall record with five victories.
+This is another period when the bookmakers will look ahead to a busy four days of competition at an event where Walter Hagen and, once again, Jack Nicklaus jointly holds the overall record with five victories.

 Betting on Canadian Golf Events